-A class declaration declares a new named type (section 3.5) called a class type.
-Within the constructor and member functions of a class, the type of this is the instance type (section 3.5.1) of this class type.
+A class declaration declares a new named type (section $3.\frac{56}{2}$) called a class type.
+Within the constructor and member functions of a class, the type of this is the instance type (section $3.\frac{56}{2}.1$) of this class type.
 The class type has the following members:

-- A property for each instance member variable declaration in the class body. - A property of a function type for each instance member function declaration in the class body. - A property for each uniquely named instance member accessor declaration in the class body. - A property for each constructor parameter declared with a public or private modifier. - An index signature for each instance index member declaration in the class body. - All base class instance type property or index members that are not overridden in the class.
+- A property for each instance member variable declaration in the class body. - A property of a function type for each instance member function declaration in the class body. - A property for each uniquely named instance member accessor declaration in the class body. - A property for each constructor parameter declared with a public, private, or protected modifier. - An index signature for each instance index member declaration in the class body. - All base class instance type property or index members that are not overridden in the class.

-All instance property members (including those that are private) of a class must satisfy the constraints implied by the index members of the class as specified in section 3.7.4.
+All instance property members (including those that are private or protected) of a class must satisfy the constraints implied by the index members of the class as specified in section 3.72.4.

 '''

 class A {

 public x: number;

 public f() { }

 public g(a: any) { return undefined; }

 static s: string;

 }

-'''

-'''

 class B extends A {

 public y: number;

 public g(b: boolean) { return false; }

 }

 '''